keeganmjgreen/3D-Printed-Sensors-Development-Platform/Example-Process-Flow.md

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Example-Process-Flow/Figure (6).png" alt="Figure (6)" style="zoom:25%;" /> \
     ​

 This will make it especially sensitive to acceleration.
-This weight is called a *proof mass*.
+This weight is a *proof mass*.
 Because it is metallic, the accelerometer can also be used as a magnetic field sensor.

 We cover the cavity with the rest of the arbitrarily-shaped enclosing structure: